elcinbayramoff/bermuda-healthcare-application/README.md

+# Team Bermuda

+Team Bermuda participated in the Hackathon organized by Baku Higher Oil School and Pasha Insurance and developed this project within 1 day.
+The team members include:

+- Elchin Bayramli(me)
+- Yavar Mammadli
+- Vaqif Valiyev(@va9iff)

+Our project, named Bermuda, was built during the hackathon, where I took the responsibility for the back-end development using Django.
+This marked my initial experiences with Django, as reflected in the codebase, especially in the views :)

 # Healthcare Web Application

 This Django web application integrates various healthcare services, including a login system, AI-based symptom assessment, ambulance requests, and consultations with healthcare professionals.